-Sheriff: 'Multiple Fatalities' After Shooting In Downtown Jacksonville
+Sheriff: 'Multiple Fatalities' After Shooting In Jacksonville

 A "mass shooting" has taken place at a shopping center in downtown Jacksonville, Fla., according to the sheriff's office, resulting in "multiple fatalities."